indiejames/atom-iex/README.md

 apm install iex
 ```

-It is _highly recommended_ that you add the keybindings below.
+It is _highly recommended_ that you add the key bindings below.
+These can be
+customized as desired.
+They are not set by default to avoid conflicts with
+other packages.

 ### Features